Alioninja/codeclip/README.md

 ### 💡 **Pro Tips**

 - **🔄 Project Switching**: Use "Change Project" to work with multiple codebases
-- **📁 Smart Navigation**: Click the address bar or use "↰ Up Directory" button
+- **📁 Smart Navigation**: Click folders or use "↰ Up Directory" button for navigation
+- **⌨️ Quick Path Entry**: Type paths directly in the address bar - a "Go" button automatically appears when you make changes, or press Enter to navigate instantly
 - **🎯 File Filtering**: Uncheck file types you don't need for focused analysis
 - **📏 Efficient Browsing**: Compact folder items show more directories at once
 - **⚡ Quick Selection**: "Select All" and "Deselect All" buttons for bulk operations